-Ashburn Farm has five ponds in the community: Summerwood Pond, Windmill Pond, Gardengate Pond, Chokeberry Pond and Breezyhill Pond.
-The ponds serve a dual purpose; primarily acting as storm water retention ponds, but are stocked and maintained so that they are great places to do some catch-and-release fishing.
-The ponds were stocked in 2020 with Large Mouth Bass, Channel Catfish, Red Ear Sunfish, Blue Gill and Flathead Minnows.
+Ashburn Farm has five ponds in the community: Summerwood Pond, Windmill Pond, Gardengate Pond, Chokeberry Pond, and Breezyhill Pond.
+The ponds serve a dual purpose; primarily acting as stormwater retention ponds, but are stocked and maintained so that they are great places to do some catch-and-release fishing.
+The ponds were stocked in 2020 with Large Mouth Bass, Channel Catfish, Red Ear Sunfish, Blue Gill, and Flathead Minnows.
 A worm bin was built as an eagle scout project by Mr. Zach Silvasy on the southern side of Windmill Pond.
-Please help your self.
-Left over worm bait can be put in the worm bin to help keep it stocked.
+Please help yourself.
+Left-over worm bait can be put in the worm bin to help keep it stocked.
 Other live bait must not be released.

 Triploid Grass Carp are also stocked to help naturally reduce aquatic vegetation.
 You can sometimes catch these large fish sunning themselves in shallow water, with their dorsal fin protruding from the surface.
 Please do not attempt to catch these fish.
 These fish are easily stressed or injured and are necessary for the health of the ponds.

-Additionally, there are numerous species of turtles that call the ponds home, including Eastern Painted Turtles, Red Eared Sliders and Snapping Turtles.
+Additionally, there are numerous species of turtles that call the ponds home, including Eastern Painted Turtles, Red Eared Sliders, and Snapping Turtles.
 Please do not attempt to catch the turtles and just enjoy them from a distance.
 Learn more from the Virginia Herpetological Society Turtles of Virginia page.

 The ponds and natural areas nearby attract many types of birds and other wildlife.
-Red Winged Black Birds, Mallard ducks and Great Blue Herons can often be seen when visiting the ponds.
+Red-Winged Black Birds, Mallard ducks, and Great Blue Herons can often be seen when visiting the ponds.
 Rails and Egrets are infrequent visitors.

-Fountains are installed at Windmill, Chokeberry, Breezyhill and Summerwood Ponds that help to improve the health of the pond via churn & aeration.
+Fountains are installed at Windmill, Chokeberry, Breezyhill, and Summerwood Ponds that help to improve the health of the pond via churn & aeration.
 Additionally, Windmill & Chokeberry ponds have aerators that pump air into the water similar to an aquarium to help improve the oxygen saturation of the water which can be affected by heat, rain, etc. and create fish kill events.
-Gardengate Pond is also aerated via a solar powered aerator from Pond Hawk, which improved the condition and aesthetics of that pond where a utility connection was cost prohibitive.
+Gardengate Pond is also aerated via a solar-powered aerator from Pond Hawk, which improved the condition and aesthetics of that pond where a utility connection was cost-prohibitive.

 Tot Lots and Locations

 There are nineteen tot-lots throughout the community.
 The play equipment is designated for children ages five to twelve.
-Each tot-lot is specifically designed for children of a specific age/weight and there is a sign posted near the entrance of each tot-lot that provide specific details.
+Each tot-lot is specifically designed for children of a specific age/weight and there is a sign posted near the entrance of each tot-lot that provides specific details.
 Most of the tot lots include equipment for children who love to climb, slide, and swing.